 Learn how to sew slip stitch!
 Hand sewing with a slip stitch gives immeasurable benefits to your finished sewing projects.
-The slip stitch is almost invisible and ever so so neat.
-This stitch is sometimes known as ladder stitch or invisible stitch and can be used to sew up hems of pants or skirts and even gaps in stuffed toys and cushions.
-When used for toys and cushions it gives a firm, but invisible closure, after the stuffing has been added.
+The slip stitch is almost invisible and ever so neat.
+This stitch is sometimes known as ladder stitch and can be used to sew up hems of pants or skirts and even gaps in stuffed toys and cushions.
+When used for toys and cushions, it gives a firm, but invisible closure, after the stuffing has been added.